deepchecks/monitoring/docs/source/getting-started/welcome.rst

         Tests and continuous monitoring during production

-Deepchecks accompanies you through various testing needs such as verifying your data's integrity, inspecting its distributions, validating data splits, evaluating your model and comparing between different models, throughout the model's lifecycle.
+Deepchecks provides comprehensive support for your testing requirements, from examining data integrity and assessing distributions, to validating data splits, comparing models and evaluating their performance across the model's entire development process.

 .. image:: /_static/images/general/testing_phases_in_pipeline.png
    :alt: Phases for Continuous Validation of ML Models and Data